JonathanLennox/FilkArchive/README.md

 }
 ```

-Once the files are produced, they can be uploaded to Zooniverse using the panoptes tool.
+Once the files are produced, they need to be uploaded to Zooniverse using the panoptes tool.
 Change to the
 output directory specified above, and then run (e.g.)

 $ `panoptes subject-set upload-subjects 78566 subjects.csv`